viamrobotics/docs/docs/components/base.md

 [python_set_velocity]: https://python.viam.dev/autoapi/viam/components/base/index.html#viam.components.base.Base.set_velocity
 [python_stop]: https://python.viam.dev/autoapi/viam/components/base/index.html#viam.components.base.Base.stop

-### Access and control your base with Viam's Client SDK Libraries
+### Control your base with Viam's Client SDK Libraries

 {{% alert title="Note" color="note" %}}

 Make sure you have set up your robot and connected it to the Viam app.
-Check out our [Client SDK Libraries Quick Start](/product-overviews/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and our [Getting Started with the Viam App guide](/getting-started/) for app-specific guidance.
+Check out the [Client SDK Libraries Quick Start](/product-overviews/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/getting-started/) for app-specific guidance.

-**Assumption:** A base called "my_base" is configured as a component of your robot on the Viam app.
+The following example assumes you have a base called "my_base" which is configured as a component of your robot on your Viam app.
+If your base has a different name, change the `name` in the example.

 {{% /alert %}}